lingui/js-lingui/docs/index.rst

 LinguiJS - Seamless internationalization in Javascript
 ******************************************************

+.. important:: This documentation is for the latest version Lingui 3.x

+   Old documentation is available at https://lingui.github.io/js-lingui/

 🌍📖 A readable, automated, and optimized (5 kb) internationalization for JavaScript

    **Internationalization** is the design and development of a product, application